twitter/pelikan/_talks/craft-2016.md

       to do it.
       </p>
       <p>
-      In the past few years I’ve never met a feature that takes more than a day to implement, and that is entirely deliberate.
-Once I realize a feature will take longer than a day, I started asking if it is due to some design misfit or architectural shortcoming.
-And often enough, there is.
+      In the past few years I’ve never met a feature that took more than a day to implement, and that is entirely deliberate.
+Once I realized a feature would take longer than a day, I started asking if it is due to some design misfit or architectural shortcoming.
+And often enough, it is.
 So a new feature becomes refactoring – the interface may need modification, or the modules need to be restructured, or an abstraction requires re-visiting.
       After spending days doing that and changing 1000+ lines of code, at the